rdalen/RasPi_Control-AscentRock_ClimbingWall/README.md

   +  Incline + and Incline - buttons to control the Incline motor and a stop button
   +  Indication that the incline motor is running
 ![Image](https://github.com/user-attachments/assets/666d28d2-0700-41e1-90de-c6a6ea60532c)

+## Commissioning of the Climbing wall
+To put the climbing wall in operation
+1 make the hardware modifications
+  - replace the PIC Controller (A2) bij the adapter interface (Please note the position!)
+  - Bridge or replace the diode CR5 by a wire
+2